pytorch/torchtune/docs/source/examples/lora_finetune.rst

 :code:`base_model`, would show that they are both instances of the same :class:`~torchtune.modules.TransformerDecoder`.
 (Feel free to verify this for yourself.)

 Why does this matter?
-TorchTune makes it easy to load checkpoints for LoRA directly from a Llama2 model without any wrappers or custom checkpoint conversion logic.
+TorchTune makes it easy to load checkpoints for LoRA directly from our Llama2 model without any wrappers or custom checkpoint conversion logic.

 .. code-block:: python